merenlab/merenlab.org/tutorials/infant-gut/index.md

                  -c TARA_ANW_MAG_00006/CONTIGS.db
 ```

-Anyone who is running these commands on a computer with any version of anvi'o (well, `v2.3.0` or later) will see an {% include ARTIFACT name="interactive" text="interactive" %} interface in their browser that shows the coverage of each contig across all Tara Oceans Project surface ocean samples:
+Anyone who is running these commands on a computer with any version of anvi'o (well, `v2.3.0` or later) will see an {% include ARTIFACT name="interactive" %} interface in their browser that shows the coverage of each contig across all Tara Oceans Project surface ocean samples:

 [![TARA](images/tara-mag-00006.png)](images/tara-mag-00006.png){:.center-img .width-70}